oofnikj/docker-openwrt/docs/rpi.md

 | Pi 3 B / B+            | `oofnik/openwrt:rpi3`     |
 | Pi 4 / 4B              | `oofnik/openwrt:rpi4`     |

+**NOTE** that OpenWrt images for the Pi 3 and 4 are built for 64-bit kernels.
+If you are running Raspberry Pi OS 32-bit, you will be unable to run these images.
+It's perfectly fine to run the Pi Zero or Pi 2 images, however.

 ---
 ## Build
 You can build the OpenWRT docker image on the Pi itself, or on your x86 PC with `qemu-user` and `binfmt-support` installed.